ShenMian/tracker/docs/user-guide.md

 The world map shows:

-- Current positions of all tracked satellites (marked with "+" symbols)
+- Current positions of all tracked satellites
 - The trajectory of the selected satellite (light blue line showing its predicted path)
+- The position of the sun and the terminator (day/night line)
 - Different visual indicators:
-  - Red "+" for unselected satellites
+  - Red `+` for unselected satellites
-  - Blinking green "+" for the selected satellite
+  - Blinking green `+` for the selected satellite
-  - Reversed red "+" for hovered satellites
+  - Reversed red `+` for hovered satellites
+  - Yellow `*` indicates the current position of the sun (subsolar point)

 ### 5. Copying Information